nark/wired-wiki/wiki/wiredclient/wiredclient.markdown

 ### 3. Connectiong To Servers

 When opening, Wired Client shows you the Chat Window.
-On the left of this window you can see the Sidebar which organizes a set of available resources .
+On the left of this window you can see the Sidebar which organizes a set of available resources.

 ![ServerList Screenshot](../img/overview.png)